-Military Discharge Upgrades Process
+Military Discharge Upgrade Process

 Each military branch has two entities that have the authority to either upgrade your discharge or correct your military records: the Discharge Review Board (DRB) and the Board for Correction of Military Records (BCMR).
 The Discharge Review Board can upgrade general discharges and change the reason for the discharge.

 Military Discharge Upgrade Review Board